OGKebabEater/shibewallet/README.md

 **Security:**

-Dough Remade represents a major step forward in dogecoin wallet security.
+Shibewallet represents a major step forward in dogecoin wallet security.
 It is designed to be secure against malware, security issues with other apps, and even physical theft.
 It makes full use of the security features provided by iOS, including AES hardware encryption, app sandboxing and data protection, code